reem-shaikh/70DaysOfCode/main/24-11/JS.md

 it will print 11, however in case of while loop it wont print 11

-in do/while loop it will print the wrong statement atleast once, in while it wont execute even onc
+**In do/while loop it will print the wrong statement atleast once,** in while it wont execute wrong statement even once

     var i = 11;
     var n = 10;